EnigmaCurry/blog.rymcg.tech/content/blog/k3s.md

 ```

 As you make changes to these files, make sure to commit and then push them to
 your own private git host.
-These is *your* cluster config now.
+This is *your* cluster config now.

 ## Deploy Traefik on k3s